Table of Contents

 Also known as lateral sinuses, these paired structures lie in the confines of the tentorium cerebelli and extend from the internal occipital protuberance to the base of the petrous temporal bone.

-Usually, the SSS continues as the dominant larger right transverse sinus and the inferior sagittal sinus flows into the left transverse sinus, but the anatomical variation is rather the norm.
+Usually, the SSS continues as the dominant larger right transverse sinus and the inferior sagittal sinus flows into the left transverse sinus, but the anatomical variation is the norm.

 The vein of Labbe, or inferior anastomotic vein, connects the superficial middle cerebral vein to the transverse sinus.
 It drains the temporal lobe, posterior cingulate gyrus, and the corpus callosum.

 Named after their characteristic “S”-shaped turn as they traverse to the jugular veins, these paired sinuses display immense anatomic variation in formation, course, and dominance.
 They represent extensions of the transverse sinus.
-The transition to the internal jugular vein occurs at the foramen jugulare.
+The transition to the internal jugular vein occurs at the jugular foramen.

 The junction of the sigmoid sinus and transverse sinus is marked externally by asterion, which forms an important surgical landmark for posterior fossa surgeries.